Here are some frequently asked questions by entrepreneurs to guide your consideration of applying to CTAN.

 Each invited company is allowed to have up to two team members (including the presenting entrepreneur) at Pitch Night.

 How does the Member Voting process work?

-During Member Voting, each member is allocated 20 points to assign to the companies that they find the most compelling.
+We have two rounds of Member Voting.
+During Round 1, each member is allocated 20 points to assign to the companies that they find the most compelling.
 Members cannot allocate more than five points to any single company.
-After voting is complete, CTAN staff reviews the results and the four companies that receive the highest number of points are invited to participate in Week 2, Initial DD Review.
+After Round 1 of voting is complete, CTAN staff reviews the results and the top 8 companies that receive the highest number of points are invited to participate in our Virtual Pitch Event.
+We will do one more round of member voting after this event to determine 4-6 companies to present at Pitch Night.
 More details on the CTAN Funding Cycle HERE.

 How much time will I have to present at Pitch Night?

 Each presenter at Pitch Night is allocated 8 minutes to pitch and 8-10 minutes for investor Q&A. These parameters are subject to change depending on the event agenda, and exact details will be confirmed with you should you be invited to pitch.

 How many slides does CTAN recommend for my pitch decks?

 The faster that investors are able to understand a deal’s value proposition the better.
 So in that sense, we recommend that slides are simplified and kept to a minimal number, within reason.
 We also suggest including an appendix where you can elaborate on further details of the deal and business plan.

 Will CTAN ask me to share trade secrets?

 CTAN does not ask entrepreneurs to share trade secrets.
 While it is important for investors to understand a company’s differentiators, founders are welcome to speak in generalities around their intellectual property if they do not hold issued patents.